There are plenty of reasons you might choose to work full-time while pursuing a PhD.

-Balancing these demanding studies with the rigors of any 40-hour job probably sounds like a handful.
+Balancing these demanding studies with the rigours of any 40-hour job probably sounds like a handful.
 In all honesty, it is!
-But many people just like you have taken this road with incredible success and opened new doors for themselves.
+But many people just like you have taken this road to incredible success and opened new doors for them.

 Why Would You Earn a Doctorate?
 When Is the Best Time?

 The first question to ask yourself is why you’d want to earn a doctorate in the first place when you already possess a degree.
 Many people have found themselves wondering, “Is getting a PhD worth it?” and struggled to find a concrete answer.
 The truth is, every career field is different, and your mileage may vary.
 For instance, if you hope to assemble a career in the academic world, there’s an excellent chance you’ll need to earn a PhD to do it.

 People who’ve been through doctorate programs themselves say the work involved and the schedule required to keep up can be gruelling.
 But it’s also a singularly valuable experience for people who have a genuine connection to the research and a desire to create what one reader of The Atlantic called, “strikingly original” and “pathbreaking” academic work.

 With that in mind, it might be tempting to go after your PhD right after you finish your undergraduate studies.
 You’re better off waiting, though.

 Precisely how long is up to you, but you want to take enough time to decide on the answers to essential questions like:

 - Do you know where you want to live for the next four to five years?

 - Are you willing to continue in an academic setting, uninterrupted, for a total of eight to nine years?

 - The material you’ll cover in your PhD studies will be specialized and demanding.
 Do you have the required emotional buy-in, or do you need time to hone your topic?